18F/handbook/_pages/general-information-and-resources/glossary.md

 - **PII** - Personally Identifiable Information.

 - **PMO** - Project (or Program) Management Office, a temporary office to focus on a special funding project.

+- **POAM** - Plan of Action and Milestones, also POA&M. A document created as part of the ATO process that specifies any weaknesses in a system’s security and/or compliance that should be addressed, and a plan and milestones for how that will be done.

 - **PoP** - Period of Performance.
 Time window for an IAA.